St. Louis: 19th century

 The city elected its first municipal legislators (called trustees) in 1808.
 Steamboats first arrived in St. Louis in 1817, improving connections with New Orleans and eastern markets.
 Missouri was admitted as a state in 1821.
 St. Louis was incorporated as a city in 1822, and continued to develop largely due to its busy port and trade connections.

 Immigrants from Ireland and Germany arrived in St. Louis in significant numbers starting in the 1840s, and the population of St. Louis grew from less than 20,000 inhabitants in 1840, to 77,860 in 1850, to more than 160,000 by 1860.
 By the mid-1800s, St. Louis had a greater population than New Orleans.

 Settled by many Southerners in a slave state, the city was split in political sympathies and became polarized during the American Civil War.
 In 1861, 28 civilians were killed in a clash with Union troops.
 The war hurt St. Louis economically, due to the Union blockade of river traffic to the south on the Mississippi River.
 The St. Louis Arsenal constructed ironclads for the Union Navy.

-Slaves worked in many jobs on the waterfront as well as on the riverboats.
+Slaves worked in many jobs on the waterfront and on the riverboats.
 Given the city's location close to the free state of Illinois and others, some slaves escaped to freedom.
 Others, especially women with children, sued in court in freedom suits, and several prominent local attorneys aided slaves in these suits.
-About half the slaves achieved freedom in hundreds of suits before the American Civil War.
+About half the slaves achieved freedom in hundreds of suits before the American Civil War began in 1861.
 The printing press of abolitionist Elijah Parish Lovejoy was destroyed for the third time by townsfolk.
 He was murdered the next year in nearby Alton, Illinois.